damianhakert/damianhakert.github.io/source/posts/2016-08-31-gitlab-and-yubico-security-webcast.html.md

 **Nine security best practices**
 {: .panel-heading}
 <div class="panel-body">
 Of course there are many more than just nine.
 These were the ones that stuck out to us but for more resources take a look at [InfoSec’s article on security best practices for Git users][post] and you can also check out the [security section][hand] of our employee handbook.

-1. Assign strong passwords and store in an encrypted value (e.g. 1Password).
+1. Assign strong passwords and store in an encrypted value (e.g., [1Password][1-pass]).
 2. Never reuse your passwords across accounts.
 3. Ensure proper user identity by restricting the use of shared or system accounts.
 4. Enforce two-factor authentication.
 5. Maintain a single secure repository.
 6. Assign and review the proper access and permissions levels to projects.
 7. Only use HTTPS or SSH to access git repositories, git repository management software, CI systems and ticketing / bug tracking systems.
-8. Enforce integrity checks on all incoming objects by setting `transfer.fsckObjects`, `fetch.fsckObjects` and `receive.fscObjects` to true.
+8. Enforce integrity checks on all incoming objects by setting `transfer.fsckObjects`, `fetch.fsckObjects` and `receive.fscObjects` to `true`.
 9. Enforce usage of `.gitignore` files by providing a proper `.gitignore` file content to all current and future projects.
 </div>
 </div>